-What you must pay when you get these Services that are covered for you services Screening for lung cancer with low dose computed There is no coinsurance, tomography (LDCT) copayment, or deductible For qualified individuals, a LDCT is covered every 12 months. for the Medicare covered Eligible members are: people aged 50 - 77 years who have no counseling and shared signs or symptoms of lung cancer, but who have a history of decision-making visit or tobacco smoking of at least 20 pack-years and who currently for the LDCT. smoke or have quit smoking within the last 15 years, who receive an order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria Authorization required for such visits and be furnished by a physician or qualified nonphysician practitioner.
-For LDCT lung cancer screenings after the initial LDCT screening: the members must receive an order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decisionmaking visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs There is no coinsurance, We cover sexually transmitted infection (STI) screenings for copayment, or deductible chlamydia, gonorrhea, syphilis, and Hepatitis B. These for the Medicare-covered screenings are covered for pregnant women and for certain screening for STIs and people who are at increased risk for an STI when the tests are counseling for STIs ordered by a primary care provider.
-We cover these tests once preventive benefit. every 12 months or at certain times during pregnancy.
-We also cover up to two individual 20 to 30 minute, face-to-face Authorization required high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+What you must pay when you get these Services that are covered for you services Screening for sexually transmitted infections (STIs) and counseling to prevent STIs There is no We cover sexually transmitted infection (STI) coinsurance, screenings for chlamydia, gonorrhea, syphilis, copayment, or and Hepatitis B. These screenings are covered deductible for the for pregnant women and for certain people who Medicare-covered are at increased risk for an STI when the tests screening for STIs are ordered by a primary care provider.
+We and counseling for cover these tests once every 12 months or at STIs preventive certain times during pregnancy. benefit.
+We also cover up to two individual 20 to 30 Authorization minute, face-to-face high-intensity behavioral required counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.

-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs. \$0.00 copay for each kidney disease education service.
+Services to treat kidney disease

+Covered services include:

+- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

+Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.

+\$0.00 copay for each kidney disease education service.
 20% coinsurance for dialysis services.
 (Requires prior authorization for renal dialysis)